MHSGhali/MGCV/README.md

   </table>
 </div>

-Replace image1.jpg, image2.jpg, ..., image9.jpg, resultant_image1.jpg, and resultant_image2.jpg with the actual file paths or URLs of your images.
-The alt attribute is used for image descriptions for accessibility.

-In this example, rowspan="3" is used to make resultant_image1.jpg span across three rows, and colspan="3" is used to make an empty cell in the last row to align resultant_image2.jpg.

-Keep in mind that rendering might vary across different Markdown parsers and viewers.
-GitHub's Markdown parser supports HTML in README files, so this should work there.

 ### Contributing

 Contributions to this repository are welcome!
 Feel free to open issues or pull requests for any improvements or additional features.